jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/types-of-dental-prosthesis.md

       used when there is no tooth left in the mouth.
 It has very little retention and stability, although some people get used to and tolerate it.
-There is currently the possibility of anchoring it to 2, 3 or 4 implants to transform it into a more comfortable and functional implant-assisted overdenture, of course, as long as the patient''s bone and systemic conditions allow it.</p>
+There is currently the possibility of anchoring it to 2, 3 or 4 implants to transform it into a more comfortable and functional implant-assisted overdenture, of course; as long as the patient''s bone and systemic conditions allow it.</p>

 '